-Head resting on her arms and her eyes still closed, she called up the image of him that night, overwhelming in his tux, his eyes heated with a desire for her he refused to pursue.
-He'd gone back to A&M to finish college, then right into basic training, and she'd left for the university.
-But they never stopped their messages.
+"Me, too."
+"One of these days the time will be right and we'll be together again."
+They didn't need a phone to send each other messages, only their minds.
+And some of his messages made her blush.
+Then right after graduation he'd left for basic training.
+She was a junior at Texas Tech University and hot to graduate.
+To pursue her career.
+There'd always be time.
+Later.
+But they'd never stopped their messages.
 For the four years after that, when she least expected it, his voice would echo in her head and he'd be there.
-It was better than Instant Messenger or a telephone, because they could be any place and still communicate.
+It was better than Instant Messenger or a telephone, because they could be anyplace and still communicate.
 Even when he was first deployed they'd managed to keep the thread in place.
 It was like an invisible pipeline, immutably intact.
 Trying to hold on...